When it comes to Education:

 But there are ways to reduce, even eliminate reliance on

 the traditional source of education funding, such as the

 One method of reducing the cost of education is to privatize the educational system.
-That would mean that the government would not run their own shcools, but rather would place children with local private schools.
+That would mean that the government would not run their own schools, but rather would place children with local private schools instead.
 How much of a reduction in cost would that bring?
 To come up with hard numbers, I Googled the private schools in my local Abington area to find out what they charged per year.
 I heard numbers ranging from $5,000 through about $13,000, with the exclusive schools like Abington Friends topping out at over $20,000.
 Leaving out the exclusive schools, I found that the average tuition was around $9,000.
 Then I took the latest Abington school district budget of $136 million and divided it by their 7,600 students, yielding a cost of over $18,000 a child.